StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

    TLS Cipher Suites analysis in Stamus Splunk App

 Using this technique, it is possible to build searches that classify the TLS cipher suites and display the insecure ones.
-This is available in one of the Stamus Splunk App dashboard as shown on :numref:`splunk-tls-cipher`.
+This is available in one of the Stamus Splunk App dashboards as shown on :numref:`splunk-tls-cipher`.